Skip to Content

 Banana almond butter toast flanked by yogurt smoothies and overnight oats

-One of the more popular offerings was a build-your-own egg and omelet station that offered numerous meat and veggie ingredient options.
+One of the more popular offerings was a build-your-own egg-and-omelet station with myriad meat and veggie ingredient options.

 A build your own omelet station with veggies, cheese, and meat options to the left of the griddle.